-The links at left list many of the world's major languages, first in their current alphabet, and then in the Shwa Alphabet.
+The links at left list many of the world's major languages, first in their current alphabet, and then in the Musa Alphabet.
 How many of them can you read, or even identify?

-1. because the Shwa Alphabet is a better alphabet for English than the Roman alphabet is, and
+1. because the Musa Alphabet is a better alphabet for English than the Roman alphabet is (and a better alphabet for Hindi than Devanagari is, and so on),

-2. because Shwa is a universal alphabet that can be used to write all of the world's languages.
+2. because Musa is a universal alphabet that can be used to write all of the world's languages using the same letters for the same sounds, and

 I don't have to explain to you that English spelling is crazy - you learned that in school.
 You had to learn that why, rye, sigh, buy, tie & hi all rhyme, but that rough, cough, though, through & bough don't.
 And you probably have a dictionary (with pronunciation guide) or a spell checker nearby.